Heating system - which one is best for you?

 - You want to export electricity to the national grid.

-Mechanical ventilation - a sensible decision if...
+Mechanical ventilation – a reasonable decision if...

 - You want a consistently good and healthy indoor environment.

-- You want to prevent mold infestation.
+- You want to prevent mold invasion.

 - You want to prevent fine dust and noise.